airbytehq/airbyte/docs/integrations/sources/google-sheets.md

 </HideInUI>

 :::info
 The Google Sheets source connector pulls data from a single Google Sheets spreadsheet.
-Each sheet within a spreadsheet can be replicated.
-To replicate multiple spreadsheets, use our Google Drive connector or set up multiple Google Sheets source connectors in your Airbyte instance.
+Each sheet within a spreadsheet can be synced.
+To sync multiple spreadsheets, use our Google Drive connector or set up multiple Google Sheets source connectors in your Airbyte instance.
 No other files in your Google Drive are accessed.
 :::

 ### Prerequisites